ansost/easy-to-read/README.md

 the LLM analysis is in there.
 For the Readme, you can take this section below:

 # LLM/ Llama
 The LLM for our analysis was run over resources provided by [Kisski](https://kisski.gwdg.de/), part of Gwdg Göttingen.
-We report all our prompts used and utilize seeds to ensure replicability.
+We report all our prompts and utilize seeds to ensure replicability.
 > Note that the seed feature is stil in its beta.
 For more information on seeds, see OpenAI's [documentation](https://platform.openai.com/docs/api-reference/chat/create).

-To reproduce our results, you have to:
+To reproduce our results:

  1. Request an API key from Kisski [here](https://kisski.gwdg.de/leistungen/2-02-llm-service/) by clicking on "Buchen" (Booking).